olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 ## Property Path

-*Property Path* locates a specific property inside a component or scriptable object. *Property Path* may be hierarchical and contain array indexers and [wildcard indexers](#wildcard-indexers).
+*Property Path* locates a specific property inside a component or ScriptableObject. *Property Path* may be hierarchical and contain array indexers and [wildcard indexers](#wildcard-indexers).

 Property Path may be combined from row and column headers.
 In this case content of a column header is added to the end of the row header: